Alexionx/Website-ClothesShop/README.md

-# Automated deployments on AWS
+# Automated Kubernetes deployments on AWS using GitOps
 ## Project description
 This project uses Kubespray to deploy a Kubernetes cluster on AWS, with Flux implementing GitOps-based automated cluster and application management.